jtarrio/pascual/manual/chapter2.md

 The first difference is how the program decides when to break the loop.
 For "repeat-until," the statements keep looping _until_ the condition is true.
 So, as long as it is false, it continues looping.
 For "while-do," the statement keeps executing _while_ the condition is true.
 So, as long as it is true, it continues looping.

 The second difference is when the condition is checked.
-For "repeat-until," the condition is checked _after_ executing the statements.
-For "while-do," it is checked _before_.
+"Repeat-until" checks the condition _after_ executing the statements, and "while-do" checks it _before_.

 The third difference is in how many statements each construct takes.
 "Repeat-until" takes a sequence of statements between the `repeat` and `until` keywords.
 "While-do" takes a single statement after the `do` keyword.
-(However, it is common to use `begin`/`end` to have a sequence of statements for a `while`, like we do for "if-then-else.")
+(However, programmers often use `begin`/`end` to have a sequence of statements for a `while`, like we do for "if-then-else.")

 So this is what a "repeat-until" looks like: